pingidentity/terraform-provider-pingfederate/docs/resources/local_identity_identity_profile.md

 <a id="nestedatt--email_verification_config"></a>
 ### Nested Schema for `email_verification_config`

-Required:

-- `field_for_email_to_verify` (String) Field used for email ownership verification.
-Note: Not required when emailVerificationEnabled is set to false.
-- `field_storing_verification_status` (String) Field used for storing email verification status.
-Note: Not required when emailVerificationEnabled is set to false.

 Optional:

 - `allowed_otp_character_set` (String) The allowed character set used to generate the OTP.
 The default is 23456789BCDFGHJKMNPQRSTVWXZbcdfghjkmnpqrstvwxz.
 Note: Only applicable if EmailVerificationType is OTP.